+., proposed by [Thevenot(2004)], is to increase the number of analogues with the lead time.
+These values should be optimized, for every lead time, by using reforecast data of the model considered for operational forecasting.

 5.1 Calibration framework

 The calibration of the AM is usually carried out in a perfect prognosis [Klein et~al.(1959)Klein, Lewis, and Enger] framework [Bontron(2004), Ben Daoud(2010)].
 Perfect prognosis uses observed or reanalyzed data to calibrate the relationship between predictors and predictands.
-Then, when used in operational forecasting, this relationship is applied to global model forecasts, that contains larger uncertainties.
-This framework allow us to identify relationships that are as close as possible to the natural links between predictors and predictands, by reducing uncertainties related to numerical forecasting models.
-However, no model is perfect, and even reanalysis data contain a bias that cannot be ignored.
-For this reason, the statistical relationships identified in the perfect prognosis framework should be applied to model outputs that are as similar as possible to the model used to elaborate the reanalysis.

 Another reason for working in a perfect prognosis framework is that numerical models evolve continuously, and so does the forecast they provide.
 Considering re-forecasts would allow us to work on a homogeneous dataset, as they are regularly reprocessed with a defined version of the model.
 However, one would need to redo the calibration procedure every time a new version is available, in order to reduce the bias [Wilson and Vallî(2002)].
 Moreover, the length of reanalyses datasets are usually much longer than reforecast datasets, which allows us to identify more robust relationships.
 The size of the archive is indeed an important criteria for the AM.

 The statistical relationship is established on a calibration period that is as long as possible.
-For every day of this period, a search for analogues is processed, the predictand data are associated with the corresponding dates and a forecast score is calculated.
+For every day of this period, a search for analogues is performed, the predictand data are associated with the corresponding dates and a forecast score is calculated.
 During the search for analogues situations, 120 days around the target date are excluded (thus excluding data in the same year) in order to consider only truly independent candidates days.

 A validation period is always considered.
 It consists of an independent period that is never used as target neither candidate.
 Validating the parameters of the AM is very important in order to avoid over-parametrization and thus to ensure that the statistical relationship is valid on another period.
 In order to account for climate change and the evolution of the measuring techniques, it is recommended to use a noncontinuous period for validating, distributed over the whole archive [Ben Daoud(2010)].
-The user can thus specify a list of the years to keep for the validation and AtmoSwing Optimizer handles this aspect easily by both removing the validation years from possible candidate situations, and by automatically processing the validation score at the end of the optimization.
+The user can thus specify a list of the years to keep for the validation and AtmoSwing Optimizer handles this aspect easily by both removing the validation years from possible candidate situations, and by automatically processing the validation score on these years at the end of the optimization.

 5.2 Implemented forecasts scores